CSMarckitus/Photoshop/Readme.md

 <summary>Compatible Distros:</summary>

 - Fedora (Compatible with all versions that share the same WineHQ repository, currently from 29 to 34)
-- Only Debian 10 (Buster)
+- Debian 10 (Buster) and any other Debian based distro
-- Ubuntu
-- Arch Linux
+- Arch Linux and any other Arch based distro
-- Manjaro
 </details>
 If it is compatible open your terminal, run the following commands and follow the installer: